mnemnion/JLpeg.jl/Plans.md

 In fact, I'm going to start with a complete Set generator which just goes in order.
 This is the easiest way to demonstrate that the Unicode sets aren't producing any garbage or characters that obviously don't belong to the set.

+### Multiset Test Conversion

+Is easy: we have OpFail everywhere it can fail other than the vectorized
+instructions: we replace the end vectors with TestMultiVec (doesn't exist yet but obvious opcode is obvious) and swap the OpFails with jumps to the next Choice.